Women Who Run with the Wolves

-Women Who Run with the Wolves: Myths and Stories of the Wild Woman Archetype is a book by Jungian analyst, author and poet Clarissa Pinkola Estés, Ph.D., published in 1992 by Ballantine Books.
+Women Who Run with the Wolves: Myths and Stories of the Wild Woman Archetype is a 1992 book by American psychoanalyst Clarissa Pinkola Estés, published by Ballantine Books.
 It spent 145 weeks on The New York Times Best Seller list over a three-year span, a record at the time.
 Estés won a Las Primeras Award from the Mexican American Women's Foundation for being the first Latina on the New York Times Best Seller list.
 The book also appeared on other best seller lists, including USA Today, Publishers Weekly, and Library Journal.

 Estés had been producing popular audiotapes of her stories and research and was approached by publishers to turn them into a book.

 The stories printed in the book were given to her from her family, people she met on her travels, or her patients, as part of her work.
 The author sees the stories as a way to hand over knowledge about the cycles of life and forms of healing, and also as forms of art which can be used for healing and helping people along the way.